Nanny vs daycare – Which to choose for your child

 A good nanny will have special childcare training.
 She’ll set up a schedule and plan daily activities.
 But unlike a daycare that’s full of other children and equipment, she’ll need to be intentional about creating opportunities for socialization and learning.

 Licensed daycare centres employ certified teachers who follow curriculum with milestones for the children to achieve.
 A daycare will provide opportunities for your child to participate with other children his or her age–something most preschoolers crave.
 They’ll participate in stimulating games and activities including outdoor playtime.
 Your child may miss these things if you choose nanny care.

-On the other hand, at a daycare, your child will be one of many children and not necessarily receive the same amount of one-on-one care he or she would receive from a nanny.
-He or she may also have to cope with other unruly children and their germs.
+On the other hand, at a daycare, your child will be one of many children and not necessarily receive the same amount of one-on-one care they would receive from a nanny.
+They may also have to cope with other unruly children and their germs!

 A nanny will offer your child consistency of care, whereas some daycares interchange teachers and have high staff turnovers.
 You may be better able to personalize your child’s care with a nanny, instructing her to carry out duties as you might.

 Nanny agencies make searching for a nanny easy and effective whether you’re interested in finding a full-time nanny, au pair (domestic assistant from a foreign country), student nanny or a part-time nanny.

 If communication is important, you may find it easier to keep in touch with a nanny over a daycare centre.
 You and your nanny may be able to exchange text messages and photos.
 You may be able to check in by means of a nanny cam installed in your home.
 On the downside, if you feel awkward having someone in your home all day while you’re at work, you may prefer going with a daycare.